limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 echo $RESP
 {% endhighlight %}

-Indeed.
-Line 32 of the HTTP response always showed the supplied `User-Agent` string.
+Indeed, Line 32 of the HTTP response always shows the supplied `User-Agent` string.

 ### Finding the Way Home